Save yourself the embarrassment of an arrest, appear in Court today! Before a warrant is issued!

 At the time that you received your citation, you were given a pink copy.
 On the back of the citation is the Court address and hours of operation.
 Please allow the Court five (5) days to receive the ticket from the police department.

 You have the option of pleading Guilty or Nolo Contendere (No Contest) and paying the fine on or before your appearance date.
 Your appearance date is written at the bottom of your ticket.
-A payment may be made: (a) in person; (b) online at www.killeentexas.gov (select E-Payment on the court webpage); or (c) via mail by mailing the fine payment, plea, and waiver of jury trial to the court.
+A payment may be made: (a) in person; (b) online at www.municipalonlinepayments.com; or (c) via mail by mailing the fine payment, plea, and waiver of jury trial to the court.
 Please include the citation number, name, correct address, and date of birth in order to ensure prompt and accurate posting of your payment.

-Please make checks and money orders payable to "Killeen Municipal Court."
-The Court does not accept personal checks on cases that have active warrants.
+Please make money orders payable to "Killeen Municipal Court."
+The Court does not accept personal checks.

 Wait five (5) days after your ticket was issued and come to 200 East Avenue D to enter a plea of Not Guilty and request a trial date.
 You will be given the next available date for either jury trial or bench trial (Judge alone).